-- We’ll also be associating the cost of using Trelona bait stations as they are always active bait stations and are currently the best bait stations on the market (in our opinion).
+- We’ll also be assuming the use of Trelona bait stations as they are always active bait stations and are currently the best bait stations on the market (in our opinion).
 As we’ve assumed a best-case scenario, we’ve selected 6 monthly bait checks.
-However, if quarterly or monthly checks are required the price would increase significantly.
+However, if quarterly or monthly checks are required, the price would increase significantly.

 |Cost of initial installation||$2,131|

 |Cost of 6 monthly bait checks||$262 per appointment|